Outsourcing payroll: ten benefits to your business

 CIS, construction and outsourced payroll

-always an option for employers, regardless of their business, there is one
+Whilst outsourcing payroll is always an option for employers, regardless of their business, there is one sector, in particular, that can benefit from outsourced payroll: construction.

 Here, the Construction Industry Scheme, or CIS, operates.
 Contractors must register for CIS and the construction companies employing them have to deduct a proportion of their wages, at different rates subject to their registration status, to pass on to HMRC as contributions towards their tax and National Insurance.

-part of and, to ensure accuracy and compliance, it is advisable to outsource
+It is a complicated scheme to be part of and, to ensure accuracy and compliance, it is advisable to outsource this as part of your payroll.

 Owner managed businesses and outsourced payroll

-However, it has been demonstrated that mistakes can be made, even where there
+If you have a limited company and you are your only employee, you might feel outsourcing payroll is unnecessary.
+However, it has been demonstrated that mistakes can be made, even where there is a single payee.

-you have compliance covered, frees your time for you to work on your business and
+Outsourcing your payroll means you have compliance covered, frees your time for you to work on your business and allows you to access advice on tax efficient salary setting.

-get in touch with Tahera and the team here at Optimum.
-We would be happy to
+If you are struggling to make time for your payroll, or have any concerns about being compliant, or simply want some help and advice, please get in touch with Tahera and the team here at Optimum.
+We would be happy to assist.